Outdoor Downtown Dining Ordinance Adopted, First Applications for Parklets Now Available

 In addition to enhanced dining options and experiences for downtown visitors, the ordinance allows for the outdoor sale of merchandise, providing economic development opportunities for entrepreneurs and attracting stable vendors as assets to the area.

 Depending on the number of initial applicants, permits may be granted via a competitive application process given limited spaces as described in the ordinance.
-Applications for the first round open today and responses are due on July 12 to Cathie Gilbert at [email protected]
+Applications for the first round open today and responses are due on July 12 to Cathie Gilbert at [email protected].
+Applications can be downloaded here.

 Alm-LaBar stated the permitting process will be overseen by a committee, which includes representatives of the police, fire and public works departments, Downtown Development Authority and appointees by the City-Parish Council, to ensure public safety and fair and equitable review process.